AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 For example, if you want to collect three measurements streamed from a device (longitude, latitude, and speed) and you want to collect those measurements over a period of time, you can define a type to include properties for longitude, latitude, speed and a timestamp.
 Collectively, these properties define the structure of the data you are storing.
 While this is a simple example, OCS lets you create much more complex types.

 A type can consist of many properties, but one property must function as the primary index.
 Time is frequently used as the primary index, effectively time-stamping all corresponding properties in each data instance.
-However, the primary key is not limited to time stamps; it can be any sequential data, such depth or movement.
-You can also designate other properties as secondary indexes.
+However, the primary key is not limited to time stamps; it can be any type of sequential data such as depth.

 After you create a type, you cannot change it.
-If you want to change a type, you must delete the existing type and create a new one.
-However, you can only delete a type if no other streams, views, or other types reference it.
+If you want to change a type, you must delete the existing type and create a new one to ensure that no stored data is invalidated.
+However, you can only delete a type if no streams, views, or other types reference it.

 OCS provides a simple user interface for creating types.
 Alternatively, you can create types using programming tools provided by OSIsoft.
 For an automated programmatic approach, OSIsoft offers .NET client libraries available in NuGet packages.
 For a manual approach, OSIsoft provides code samples in different programming languages, including Python, Java, and JavaScript.
 The JSON file format is used to specify the properties and related information in each type.